djotaku/adventofcode/2017/Day_01/README.md

 Then do a separate check to compare the first and last number.

 ### Part 2
+I think for this part, it's probably better not to use regex.
+Just search within Python.

 ## What I Learned

 ### Generic